Buying or selling a home?

-I like to supply buyers with a road map of the entire deal so they know exactly what to expect.
+I like to supply buyers with an overview of the whole deal so they know exactly what they can expect.

 Below are my nine steps to buying a home.

 If you have questions about this information or if you're prepared to get started, you can contact me here or e-mail me at .

 There are plenty of things you need to do prior to starting your home search.

 You'll probably want to create a checklist of must-haves, get a feeling for what school districts you'd like to live in, and start planning your budget.

 Keeping your mortgage payment less than a third of your net monthly income is a good rule of thumb to go by.

 Step 2 – Speak with a real estate agent

 This is where Frontline Florida Realty Inc can help.

 I'd be happy to schedule a time to meet with you and communicate with you about your real estate needs and get an idea of your plans for the future.